 Environmental monitoring is critical to optimizing the efficiency of solar power generation.
 Weather stations have solar radiation and temperature sensors to help calculate efficiency and power production vs. consumption.

 WHAT IS A SOLAR PHOTOVOLTAIC SYSTEM?

-An example of a solar pv system is when there are multiple solar modules, sometimes thousands, interconnected to operate as an entire system, or array.
+A solar PV system consists of multiple solar modules, sometimes thousands, interconnected to operate as an entire system, or solar array.
 The power that is harnessed from the interconnected solar panels is collected and sent back to a central inverter, or multiple inverters.
 The solar inverter is where the power is converted from Direct Current (DC) to Alternating Current (AC), which is more commonly used in all electrical applications.
-This conversion process typically results in a minor power loss, 2%-8%, and reflected in the efficiency factor that is advertised by manufactures of solar inverters.
+This conversion process typically results in a minor power loss of 2 to 8% and is reflected in the efficiency factor that is advertised by manufactures of solar inverters.

 Solar array sizes are measured in Kilowatts (kW).
-A kW is 1,000 watts of electrical power, and if large enough are reflected in Megawatts (MW), 1,000,000 watts of power.
+A kW is 1,000 watts of electrical power.
+A Megawatts (MW) is 1,000,000 kW of power.
 How many homes can 1MW of electricity power?
 There are numerous inputs that go into this equation including environmental factors such as average sunshine, temperature, location and wind.
 The Solar Energy Industries Association (SEIA) ranks the United States by these environmental factors below.

 Consumption is the other major factor to consider given the variance of electrical loads.
-Each state is largely driven by temperature, i.e. large air-conditioning loads in the hot and humid Southeast as compared to heating dominate markets in the Northeast.
-These consumption factors are identified below based on a residential usage factors in each state.
+Each state is largely driven by temperature, i.e. large air-conditioning loads in the hot and humid Southeast U.S. as compared to heating dominate markets in the Northeast U.S. These consumption factors are identified below based on a residential usage factors in each state.